PranavPatil7/ApolloCorpus/README.md

 ## 📚 Data
 ### Overview
-We used the following two types of data for training `Phoenix` and `Chimera`:
+I used the following two types of data for training `Phoenix` and `Chimera`:

 <details><summary><b>Instruction data</b></summary>